azat-co/practicalnode/chapter4/chapter4.md

 {{/if}}
 ```

-populated with data which will make if/else condition true:
+The template is populated with data which will make if/else condition true:

 ```js
 {